dogweather/forkful/content/en/haskell/strings/converting-a-string-to-lower-case.md

   \ in the text into their lower case counterparts.
 Programmers do this for consistency\u2026"
 lastmod: '2024-03-13T22:45:00.116268-06:00'
 model: gpt-4-1106-preview
-summary: "Converting a string to lower case means transforming all the letters in\
-  \ the text into their lower case counterparts.
-Programmers do this for consistency\u2026"
+summary: Converting a string to lower case means transforming all the letters in the text into their lower case counterparts.
 title: Converting a string to lower case
 weight: 4
 ---